cburgmer/csscritic/README.md

 Currently in the making is a command-line runner using [PhantomJS](http://phantomjs.org/).
 While still not fit for a shared build-pipeline (e.g. no easy way to "fix" builds) the first shot is up and running:

-    $ phantomjs dist/csscritic-phantom.js test/fixtures/pageUnderTest.html
+    $ phantomjs dist/csscritic-phantom.js -f example/signedOff.json example/pageUnderTest.html

+If the fingerprint of the page under test matches the one given in the `signedOff.json` file then the CLI will generate a reference image.
+In the future we want to combine both a signing-off process with the image diff approach to share accepted renderings inside a development team.

-Testing CSS critic
+Testing CSS Critic
 ------------------
-Install Node.js and PhantomJS and run
+For linting, tests and minification install Node.js and PhantomJS and run

     $ ./go

-for linting, tests and minification.

 Limitations
 -----------

-- Currently works in Firefox only (experimental PhantomJS runner in the making)
+- Works in Firefox only (see above for the experimental PhantomJS runner)
 - [Same-origin restrictions](https://developer.mozilla.org/en-US/docs/Same_origin_policy_for_JavaScript) apply when sourcing files.
+All files referenced need to be inside the same directory as the `RegressionRunner.html` or in ones below.
-- Because of the way the HTML is rendered to the canvas, all external resources need to be inlined.
-This part is still in active development (e.g. non-woff webfonts are missing).
+- Because of the way the HTML is rendered to the canvas inside the browser certain more esoteric pages might fail to render correctly.
+Here the CLI runner can be help as it uses the native interface to render pages.

 Licensed under MIT.
-Reach out [on Twitter](https://twitter.com/cburgmer)
+Maintained by [@cburgmer](https://twitter.com/cburgmer).
+Copyright (c) 2012 ThoughtWorks, Inc.